bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/glossary.md

 There are two types of object properties: The [_data_ property](/en-US/docs/Web/JavaScript/Data_structures#data_property) and the [_accessor_ property](/en-US/docs/Web/JavaScript/Data_structures#accessor_property).

-> **Note:** It’s important to recognize it’s accessor _property_ — not accessor _method_.
+> **Note:** It's important to recognize it's accessor _property_ — not accessor _method_.
 We can give a JavaScript object class-_like_ accessors by using a function as a value — but that doesn't make the object a class.

 #### See also